agurgone/agurgone.github.io/_pages/about.md

 I am an economist by training (BA.
 M.Sc.
 Ph.D.) and a senior data scientist at Whiteshield in Dubai.
 I dabble in computational models using a complexity approach, especially - but not limited to - agent-based models.
+Currently, I'm looking for the chance to carry out some empirical work

 Research interests
 ======